- Practical information & advice

 There are three levels of criminal record check – basic, standard and enhanced.
 Which one an employer does will depend on the job role.
 Useful links include:

-This will depend on the type of check that is being done and whether your caution/conviction is spent (in the case of basic checks) or eligible for filtering (for DBS checks).
+This will depend on the type of check that is being done and whether your caution/conviction is spent (in the case of basic DBS checks) or eligible for filtering (for standard or enhanced DBS checks).
 Useful links include:

-- What will be disclosed on a basic check?
-[Web page]
+- What will be disclosed on a basic DBS check?

 - Rehabilitation of Offenders Act 1974 – A4 poster [PDF]